w3f/Grant-Milestone-Delivery/evaluations/fidi_dotsight_3_keeganquigley.md

 # General Notes

 All issues were resolved.
 A nice UI overall, back-end and front-ends work locally and deployed.
-Looking forward to see it all come together in the next milestone.
+Looking forward to see it all come together in the next two milestones.

 ## Eval v2